Zvord/cimulator/memory-bank/activeContext.md

 5. **Feature Completeness**: Need to assess if all planned features from the implementation plan have been implemented.

 ## Next Steps
+1. Test the enhanced `!reference` tag implementation with array flattening in real GitLab CI configuration files
+2. Verify the file list template functionality works correctly with complex GitLab CI configurations
-1. Test the duplicate job detection with real GitLab CI configuration files
+3. Test the duplicate job detection with real GitLab CI configuration files
-2. Consider adding more detailed information about duplicate jobs, such as how they differ
+4. Consider adding more detailed information about duplicate jobs, such as how they differ
-3. Test the `!reference` tag implementation with real GitLab CI configuration files
-4. Identify and implement support for other GitLab CI-specific YAML tags if needed
+5. Identify and implement support for other GitLab CI-specific YAML tags that might need similar advanced handling
-5. Enhance error handling for edge cases in YAML parsing and job expansion
+6. Enhance error handling for edge cases in YAML parsing and job expansion, particularly for reference resolution
-6. Further improve validation against GitLab CI's schema and best practices
+7. Further improve validation against GitLab CI's schema and best practices
 5. Expand test coverage, particularly for edge cases and real-world configurations
 6. Optimize performance for large configurations
 7. Consider implementing visualization of job dependencies and workflow